 Only you can decide whether couples counseling is worth the effort, time, and cost to save your relationship.

 If it’s not and you’re legally married, it’s important to carefully weigh the cost of divorce, too.
 It may be the right option, but divorce may come at a high price — certainly more than the cost of couples counseling.

 If you can’t stomach the cost of couples counseling, consider ways to make it more affordable.
 Check whether your health insurance covers couples counseling.
 There’s a good chance it might.
 And if they do, you can find a counselor who takes your insurance, thereby reducing the cost.

 If your insurance doesn’t cover counseling, look into local schools that may have counselors-in-training who work under a licensed professional.
 This can offer huge cost savings.
 You can also see whether your local church or community center has any classes or counseling services available at a low cost.

 Then there is the nonprofit psychotherapy collective Open Path Collective, which offers affordable rates.
 There is a membership fee of $49, which grants you access to counselors in your area that charge between $30 and $50 per session.

 In other words, you’ll invest $49 up-front and pay a maximum of $200 to $250 per month for couples counseling.
 While still a decent chunk of change, it’s more affordable than standard rates.

 The Bottom Line: Do I Need Couples Counseling?

 Though couples counseling isn’t cheap, it could be a worthwhile investment if you want to heal your relationship.
-There aren’t any guarantees, but it may help.
-Regardless, it’s important to look at couples counseling costs and evaluate them in your overall budget.
-If successful, spending money to mend your relationship has a far better return on investment than a divorce.
+There are no guarantees, but it may help a great deal.
+Regardless, it’s important to look at the cost of couples counseling and evaluate how it would fit into your overall budget.
+Try to remember: A successful round of therapy has a far better return on investment than a divorce.